-Like the Security Problem Definition, this ST includes by reference the security objectives defined in the App PP. This includes security objectives for the TOE (used to mitigate threats) and for its operational environment (used to satisfy assumptions).
+As with the Security Problem Definition, this ST includes by reference the security objectives defined in [APP\PP].
+This includes security objectives for the TOE (used to mitigate threats) and for its operational environment (used to satisfy assumptions).

-As a functional package, the TLS Package does not contain a Security Problem Definition.
-The TOE's use of TLS is intended to satisfy the O.PROTECTED\COMMS objective of the App PP by implementing a specific method by which network communications are protected.
+As a functional package, [TLS\PKG] does not contain a statement of Security Objectives.
+The TOE's use of TLS is intended to satisfy the O.PROTECTED\COMMS objective of [APP\PP] by implementing a specific method by which network communications are protected.